sophiasam96/pear-note/README.md

 <br>

 ## About Us
-Pear note is a easy to use note taking application, inspired by Notes by Apple.
+Pear note is a easy to use note taking application, inspired by Notes from Apple.

 ## Getting Started